 What if I need help from a health or support worker?

 You can ask your support worker, a family member or someone you trust to help you.
 You can let them know about this information sheet and confirm with them if you want to take part.
-If you agree, your support worker will pass on your contact details to the researcher.
-They will contact you and will find a day or time to talk that will suit you.

 What should I consider?